10 Different Types of Wood for Furniture (with Pictures)

 |Color:||Pale brown to dark brown with dark streaks|

-Even though walnut is a domestic hardwood, it’s considered a premium wood and thus has a higher price tag than many other domestic hardwoods.
+Even though walnut is a domestic hardwood, it’s considered a premium wood and thus has a higher price tag than many other hardwoods.
 Also, large cuts are not readily available, so it is often used as an accent piece to wooden furniture or for smaller furniture projects.
 Its beautiful chocolate color and outstanding durability make walnut a prevalent choice among woodworkers.

 |Color:||Pale to medium brown|